rmsk2/rustpwman/README.md

 Using this entry allows to select a new password.
 After a new password has been selected the encrypted data file is saved automatically.
 The new password is also used in subsequent save operations.

+### Cache password

+Via this entry the password of the container can be cached in PWMAN.
+This only works if `rustpwman` is compiled with the `pwmanclient` feature.
+If this feature was not included during the build a message is shown that informs the user of this fact.
+As soon as I have a good idea about how to exclude the whole menu entry based on a Rust feature it will not be present when the feature is not built.

 ### About

 Shows an about dialog containing information about the author and the program version.